-If you’re new to homeownership, or if you’re just having roof trouble for the first time, it may come as a surprise to know about all of the different components of a roofing system.
-Many homeowners don’t realize that their roof is made up of much more than just shingles and gutters.
-One very important component of every roofing system is roof sheathing, so we thought we’d take a minute to explain what roof sheathing is, and what it does:
+If you’re new to homeownership, or if you’re having roof trouble for the first time, it may be a surprise to know about all the different components of a roofing system.
+Many homeowners don’t realize that their roof is comprised of much more than shingles and gutters.
+One essential component of every roofing system is roof sheathing.

-Roof sheathing, also known as roof decking, is a strong layer of wood boards that are fixed to your roof’s joists and trusses.
+Roof sheathing, also known as roof decking, is a strong layer of wood boards that are fixed to your roof’s joists and trusses and add support.
 Your roofer will attach your shingles to these squares or planks of wood.

 What Does Roof Sheathing Do?

 The primary function of roof sheathing is to strengthen your roof.
-It offers a sturdy support system to build the rest of your roof system on.
-That said, it has a few additional benefits:
+It offers a sturdy support system on which to build the rest of your roof system.

-How Can You Tell When You Need New Roof Sheathing?
+How To Know When You Need New Roof Sheathing

-If you can distinctly see broken sheathing boards, it’s time for a replacement.
-This can happen if a lot of weight is concentrated in one area — like if a tree branch or limb falls on the roof.
-It can also happen over time if your roof is well past its prime.
-It’s not hard to spot broken sheathing, as your roof will probably sag, and you may even see sawdust and broken parts in your attic.
+If you can distinctly see broken sheathing boards, it’s time for a roof replacement.
+It’s not hard to spot damaged sheathing, as your roof will probably sag, and you may even see sawdust and broken parts in your attic.

-Water damage is bad for any part of your roof.
-If you’re seeing leaks, puddles, or water stains in your ceiling, it’s time for a replacement somewhere.
 Sheathing water damage is particularly bad because it can affect the structure of your roof.
-It’s best to get those damaged boards replaced as soon as possible.
+It’s best to have water-damaged boards replaced as soon as possible.

-If you can see rotting parts of your roof’s sheathing, it’s definitely time for a replacement.
-Rotting sheathing is most often caused by water damage, but it can be less obvious if you haven’t yet seen leaks.
+If you can see parts of your roof’s sheathing beginning to rot, it’s definitely time for a replacement.
+Rotting sheathing is often caused by water damage, but it can be less evident if you haven’t yet seen leaks.

 The best way to check for rotting sheathing is to head up to your attic with a flashlight.
 If sheathing has started to rot in places, you should be able to see darkened spots in the wood.
-If your attic isn’t too tall, you can also go around gently with a hammer or even just your hand, and feel for soft spots in the wood.
+If your attic isn’t too tall, you can also go around gently with a hammer or even just your hand to feel for soft spots in the wood.

 Light Passing Through Holes in the Roof

-As a general rule, it’s not a good sign to see the sky through your roof.
-If you head up to your attic with a flashlight and can see light passing through holes in your roof, then it’s time to call a roofer.
-If light is getting through, water will be able to get through too.
+As a general rule, seeing the sky through your roof is a bad sign.
+If you head up to your attic with a flashlight and can see the light passing through holes in your roof, it’s time to call a roofer.
+If the light is getting through, water can get through too.